simple2d/simple2d/README.md

 S2D_DrawText(txt);
 ```

 You can also change the text message at any time.
-Use `S2D_SetText()` and pass a pointer to the `Text` structure along with the new message:
+Use `S2D_SetText` and give it the `Text` pointer along with the new message:

 ```c
 S2D_SetText(txt, "A different message!");